The following theories apply to the experiments.

 "I'm not perfect.
 I'm just the best." - a saying

-The theory of qualitative thought follows: Qualitative thought carries and conveys Quality.
+What is the theory of qualitative thought?
+Qualitative thought carries and conveys Quality.
 Qualitative thought is interested in what is potentially good, better, or best.
 When qualitative thought or QT is conveyed by a person, patterns of order follow.
+Why does order follow QT?
+Because QT invests mending-qualities into situations.

 Prayer that embraces qualitative thought shows qualitatively different effects than prayer that embraces non-quality thought.
 Non-quality thought produces no clue of order.

 What did qualitative thought illustrate in the Spindrift tests?
-By degrees, QT instigated and inspired the best.
+By degrees, QT instigated and inspired the best to occur.
+Spindrift experimented with the potential of prayer to make qualitative differences in experiments involving the healing of lower organisms.

 Creative Mind's impulse to improve our thoughts is a qualitative action.
 Some call qualitative thoughts Christ-like thoughts.
 Jesus Christ was the epitome of having qualitative thoughts.
 Improvements arrived in the presence of Jesus' qualitative thoughts that beamed the Christ.

-If qualitative thoughts convey Quality, then what is Quality?
+If qualitative thoughts carry Quality, then what is Quality?

 2. The Quality theory.